Mike Glennon: 2014 season

 New head coach Lovie Smith quickly announced that newly signed journeyman Josh McCown would be the starting quarterback for the upcoming 2014 season, leaving Glennon's future in Tampa Bay in question.
-On May 10, Smith stated while McCown would be the starter, Glennon was the Bucs' "quarterback of the future."
-That same day, Rick Stroud of the Tampa Bay Times reported that the Bucs turned down at least six trade offers for Glennon during the 2014 NFL Draft.
+On May 10, Smith stated while McCown would be the starter, Glennon was the Bucs' "quarterback of the future".
+That same day, Rick Stroud of the Tampa Bay Times reported that the Bucs turned down at least six trade offers for Glennon during the 2014 NFL draft.

 Glennon made his 2014 season debut Week 3 on Thursday Night Football against the Atlanta Falcons.
 Glennon entered the game near the end of the first half, after McCown suffered a thumb injury.
 At the time of Glennon's entry into the game, the Buccaneers already trailed 35–0.
 Glennon completed 17 of 24 passes for 121 yards, 1 touchdown, and no interceptions.
 The Bucs lost the game 56–14.

 Glennon started the next five games in relief of the injured McCown.
 In his first game as starter, Glennon recorded his first career 300 yard game and the Bucs first season win, 27–24 over the Pittsburgh Steelers.
 However, the Bucs lost their next four games (two in overtime), and Smith brought McCown back as starter in Week 10.

 The Buccaneers finished the season with a league worst 2–14 record, and 1–4 with Glennon as the quarterback.
 Glennon finished his second season campaign with an 83.3 passer rating.
 He completed 57.6 percent of his passes (117 of 203) for 1,417 passing yards, and threw 10 touchdowns and 6 interceptions.

 2015 season

 Glennon did not see any playing time during the 2015 season.
-He was the backup to the number one overall pick in the 2015 NFL Draft, Jameis Winston.
+He was the backup to the number one overall pick in the 2015 NFL draft, Jameis Winston.

 2016 season

 In 2016, Glennon was again the backup to Winston.
-After Winston suffered a knee injury midway through the fourth quarter of the Week 9 game against the Atlanta Falcons, Glennon entered and completed 10 of 11 passes for 75 yards and a touchdown.
+After Winston suffered a knee injury midway through the fourth quarter of the Week 9 game against the Falcons, Glennon entered and completed 10 of 11 passes for 75 yards and a touchdown.
 Glennon also appeared in the Week 10 game against the Chicago Bears but did not record any statistics in three plays.